Acebeam PT10-GT flashlight review

 Handling of the light

-Since it’s a penlight, you can’t really compare it to normal flashlight using 18650 batteries or AA batteries.
-The PT10 GT uses a reverse clicky which doesn’t feel like any other switch.
-You have to press it really deep which can be a little uncomfortable.
+Since it’s a penlight, you can’t compare it to an ordinary flashlight using 18650 or AA batteries.
+The PT10 GT uses a reverse clicky, which doesn’t feel like any other switch.
+You have to press it deeply, which can be a little uncomfortable.
 It’s also pretty stiff.

 It doesn’t feel slippery or anything, and you have a little copper clip to attach the light to your pockets.

 While being very thin and long, it doesn’t feel too uncomfortable carrying in your pockets.
-You can feel the weight a little when you carry it in your breast pocket, but just a little.
-You can get the PT10GT to tail stand, but it is very unstable!
+You can feel the weight a little when you have it in your breast pocket, but just a little.
+You can get the PT10GT to tail stand, but it is precarious!
 There is no lanyard attachment point, but you could use the holes inside the clip to attach any lanyard you want.

 Build Quality, knurling, threads, and anodization

-Knurling is pretty well done.
+The knurling is very well done.
 Unlike other flashlights, the knurling isn’t diamond-shaped but fine reeding around the body of the flashlight.
 Please refer to the picture below.

-The clip seems to be made of some kind of brass or copper, but the User Manual says it’s stainless steel with rose gold plated.
+The clip seems to be brass or copper, but the User Manual says it’s stainless steel with rose gold plated.

 LEDs, Lens, Bezel and Reflector